nachocaru/xaprb.com/content/blog/2008-01-24-maatkit-version-1709-released.md

   <a href="http://code.google.com/p/maatkit/">Download Maatkit</a>
 </p>

 This release contains bug fixes and new features.
-It also contains a new tool: [my implementation of Paul Tuckfield&#8217;s relay log pipelining idea.][1]
+It also contains a new tool: [my implementation of Paul Tuckfield's relay log pipelining idea.][1]
 I have had quite a few responses to that blog post, and requests for the code.
-So I&#8217;m releasing it as part of Maatkit.
+So I'm releasing it as part of Maatkit.

 <pre>Changelog for mk-archiver: